Eccentric millisecond pulsar + subdwarf B star from rotationally delayed accretion-induced-collapse scenario: RESULTS

 \subsection{Birth rate of eccentric MSP + sdB systems}

-Based on the parameter spaces, we carried out two BPS calculation to obtain the birth rate of the eccentric MSP + sdB systems.
-In the Fig.~\ref{sfr}, I show the evolution of the birth rates, $\nu$, of the eccentric MSP + sdB systems from the RD-AIC scenario for a constant Galactic star formation rate of SFR = $5\,M_{\odot}\,{\rm yr}^{\rm -1}$ (left panel) and a single starburst of $10^{\rm 11}$ $M_{\odot}$ (right panel).
+Based on the parameter spaces, I carried out two BPS calculation to obtain the birth rate of the eccentric MSP + sdB systems.
+In the Figure~\ref{sfr}, I show the evolution of the birth rates, $\nu$, of the eccentric MSP + sdB systems from the RD-AIC scenario for a constant Galactic star formation rate of SFR = $5\,M_{\odot}\,{\rm yr}^{\rm -1}$ (top panel) and a single starburst of $10^{\rm 11}$ $M_{\odot}$ (bottom panel).
 The Galactic birth rate of these systems is then $(0.67-1.5)\times10^{\rm -4}~{\rm yr^{\rm -1}}$, which is significantly smaller than the total birth rate of AIC events (\citealt{WANGB18}).
 Then, the number of the eccentric MSP + sdB systems may be calculated by $\nu\times\tau_{\rm MSP}$, where $\tau_{\rm MSP}$ is the lifetime of the eccentric MSP + sdB systems.
 Assuming an optimistic lifetime of $10^{\rm 8}$ yr for the MSPs with strong magnetic fields and a typical life of $10^{\rm 8}$ yr for a sdB star (\citealt{IVANOVA08}), the number of the eccentric MSP + sdB systems in the Galaxy is then 6700 - 15000, which is similar to that of NS + sdB systems from core collapse supernovae (\citealt{WUY20}).
-The delay time for the eccentric MSP + sdB systems is between 160 Myr and 630 Myr and the peak of the birth rate for a single starburst locates at $\sim300$ Myr (right panel).
+The delay time for the eccentric MSP + sdB systems is between 160 Myr and 630 Myr and the peak of the birth rate for a single starburst locates at $\sim300$ Myr (bottom panel).
 So, these systems belong to relatively young population as their progenitor systems indicate.
 Assuming the lifetime of $10^{\rm 8}$ yr for sdB stars and MSPs with strong magnetic fields, there are (6-15) such systems in a cluster of $10^{\rm 6}$ $M_{\odot}$ with an age of $\sim300$ Myr.
 This number is much smaller than that of total AIC events in a cluster (\citealt{IVANOVA08}).
-Considering that the dynamical interaction is very efficient in a cluster and then the eccentric MSP + sdB systems with a long orbital period are likely to be disrupted, such a number estimation could even be too optimistic.
-I address this issue in the next section again.
+Considering that the dynamical interaction is very efficient in a cluster and then the eccentric MSP + sdB systems with a long orbital period are likely to be disrupted and to possibly form isolated MSPs, such a number estimation could even be too optimistic.
+I address this issue in Section~\ref{sect:4} again.